Daily Predictions of Arctic Sea Ice Extent

 These models’ objective is, among other things, to provide short-term and medium-term forecasts of the SIE each year.
 The first two are linear regressions.
 The predictors are constructed from different methods of aggregating recent SIE values which are available daily.
 Therefore, most UPenn-UQAM forecasts are available and updated daily rather than monthly (as aggregated by the SIO).
 “Pocket” means a “pocket” version of the model, i.e., more parsimonious in the choice of included predictors.
 This may be preferable in an environment where the number of observations to estimate parameters (or said differently, to train the algorithm) is limited (less than 40 years of data).
 FEML models are a Macroeconomic Random Forest version (Goulet Coulombe, 2020) of FELRs where the coefficients of the latter change over time according to a ML algorithm.
 This allows FEMLs to account for some relevant nonlinearities that were missed by FELRs.
 In addition, these use a wider set of variables such as air temperature, CO2 emissions and ice thickness.
 The VARCTIC model similarly exploits a large set of variables, but includes them in a Bayesian VAR model and the forecasts are obtained iteratively at a monthly frequency.

 The forecasts of the models mentioned above are presented in Figure 1.
-The downtrend is particularly The forecasts of the models mentioned above are presented in Figure 1.
 The downtrend is particularly evident there.
 The pink area corresponds to the “out-of-sample” period that will be used to assess the past performance of the proposed approaches in Figure 3.
-The last point in each line is the current prediction (as of September 30) of each algorithm for September 2022.
-Forecasts from 2012 to 2022 are those made on the same date (i.e., Septembre 30 of 2012 to 2022) for that year’s SIE and give an idea of the historical reliability of the various forecasts (which will be more systematically assessed in the next section).
+The last point in each line is the current prediction (as of September 30) of each algorithm for September 2025.
+Forecasts from 2012 to 2024 are those made on the same date (i.e., September 30 of 2012 to 2024) for that year’s SIE and give an idea of the historical reliability of the various forecasts (which will be more systematically assessed in the next section).

 Figure 1 — Historical evolution of Arctic sea ice extent and forecasts from different models on September 30 of each year since 2012.
 Pink shading corresponds to the out-of-sample assessment period used for the calculations in Figure 3 and the confidence intervals reported in Figures 2 and 4.
 The slider allows you to zoom in on certain historical periods.
 The user can decide about including or excluding certain models by clicking on them in the legend.

-Obviously, one additional observation does not change the clear downward trend.
-Nonetheless, there are three possible interpretations (or factors to weigh in) to explain the last three years’ “higher” realizations.
+Hence, calling for a break in the clear downward trend might be premature.
+Nonetheless, there are three possible interpretations (or factors to weigh in) to explain the “higher” realizations of 2021 and 2022.
 Firstly, there is the possibility of the negative COVID shock on CO2 emissions finally making its way into sea ice extent measurements.
 In Goulet Coulombe and Göbel (2021)’s results (and that of others too), it takes a minimum of 1.5 years for a negative CO2 shock to have a noticeable positive and durable effect on sea ice extent.
 Secondly, we are at the onset of a new cycle for ocean heat content that could damper the abrupt trend we have been observing for the last 20 years.
 Recent observations could reflect that.
 Thirdly, it could be any other form of random upward shock, and the linear carbon models or quadratic trend models remain on track for an early disappearance of summer arctic sea ice.
-As you can tell, these are merely suggestions since — albeit being driven by known physical laws — the climate system remains “observationally chaotic” to climate scientists and statisticians.
+As one can tell, these are merely suggestions since — albeit being driven by known physical laws — the climate system remains “observationally chaotic” to climate scientists and statisticians.
 This will obviously sound familiar to fellow (macro)econometricians.

 Past Forecasts and Historical Performance